General or Life Insurance Consultant, Individual/TBA

 Check Status/Print License

-The Department no longer mails paper licenses.
+The Department does not mail paper licenses.
+Use the Producer/Licensee Search application to determine if a license has been issued and to view the license number.
 Print the license as soon as it is issued.